openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

    -  Benefits: Nice for small systems with a single disk controller.
       Because the names are persistent and guaranteed not to change, it doesn't matter how the disks are attached to the system.
-You can take them all out, randomly mixed them up on the desk, put them back anywhere in the system and your pool will still be automatically imported correctly.
+You can take them all out, randomly mix them up on the desk, put them back anywhere in the system and your pool will still be automatically imported correctly.
    -  Drawbacks: Configuring redundancy groups based on physical